buildpacks/rfcs/text/0000-stack-buildpacks.md

 * Is run before all regular buildpacks
 * Is run against both the build and run images
 * Is distributed with the stack run and/or build image
-* May not write to the `/layers` directory
+* May not create layers using the `<layers>` directory

 The stackpack interface is identical to the buildpack interface (i.e. the same `bin/detect` and `bin/build` scripts are required).
 However, some of the context it is run in is different from regular buildpacks.

 For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build phase excluding the a few specific directories and files.

-Alternatively, a platform may store a new stack image to cache the changes.
+Additionally, a platform may store a new stack image to cache the changes.
 All of the captured changes will be included in a single layer produced as output from the stackpack.
 The `/layers` dir MAY NOT be used to create arbitrary layers.

 A stack can provide stackpacks by including them in the `/cnb/stack/buildpacks` directory.
 By default, an implicit order will be created for all stackpacks included in a stack.
 The order can be overridden in the `builder.toml` with the following configuration: